Code-with-riyagupta/Programming_Projects/C++/Readme.md

-# C++ Basic Programs
+# C++ Programs

-Welcome to my C++ Programming Repository!
+Welcome to my C++ Programming sub-Repository!
-This repository contains a collection of real life projects based on C++ programs that demonstrate important programming concepts such as:
+This folder contains a collection of real life projects based on C++ programs that demonstrate important programming concepts such as:

 - Variables and Data Types
 - Loops (for, while, do-while)
 - Conditional Statements (if-else, switch)
+- Pattern Printing
 - Functions (with and without parameters)
 - Recursion
 - Arrays and Pointers